mhvuze/MydealzScraper/README.md

 You can control the following settings in `settings.txt`:
 * debug_mode: Enable/disable debug messages
 * short_url: Enable/disable short urls for deal messages
-* max_pages: Set amount of pages that should be scraped per cycle (depending on sleep time, I recommend 1 or 2)
 * sleep_time: Set time to sleep after each cycle
 * telegram: Enable/disable Telegram messages for new deals
 * tg_token: Set token of your Telegram bot
-* tg_timeout: Set timeout for Telegram command listening before continuing cycle
 * tg_cid: Set recipient chat id on Telegram
 * tg_cid2: Set second recipient chat id on Telegram